FAForever/wiki-pages/Infrastructure/FAF-Teams.md

 - Team members can be dropped from the team due to long inactivity or being deemed no longer suitable for the position
 - Moderation team members can be split between global moderators, discord moderators, IRC moderators and forum moderators
 ### DevOps Team

+DevOps = "Development and Operations"

+The DevOps team is reponsible for developing and administrating the technical infrastructure of FAForever.

 For more information, see the following page: